PaulBonnette/lsm/README.md

 A Linux Server Management (LSM) tool to help configure and manage multiple linux servers for Laravel projects.
 It runs on your "PC" and manages many "SERVERS".
 Written in PHP 8.4 it handles three groups of general tasks:

-## 1 - Centralized Management - one "PC" to manage them all.
+## 1 - Centralized Management - one "MANAGER" to manage them all.

 One central PC (usually your workstation) manages your servers by helping you: